Jade-April/F.R.I.E.N.D.S./README.md

 <img src='top.PNG' alt="Italian Trulli" style="width:300px;height:200px;">

 <h2>What is it?</h2>
-<p>The project is aimed to establish a recommendation system taking advantage of Twitter API to help users find the most ideal and suitable friends of themselves.
+<p><strong>The project is aimed to establish a recommendation system taking advantage of Twitter API to help users find the most ideal and suitable friends of themselves. </strong>
 <li><b>Assumption:</b> Network (real life distance), interest, personality, location are the most influential factors of friendship.
 Personality and location choices are personal preference whereas network and interest yield to computer calculation.
 <li><b>Assumption Basis:</b> Psychological study, intuition, available data from Twitter

 <h2>Main features</h2>
 Here is how the system works:
 <p>
-<li>Visually showing the location of all squirrel sightings in the central park by an OpenStreets map.
-Users can browse the map at https://tools-for-analytics-254001.appspot.com/squirrel/map.
+<li>Layer I of recommender system: MBTI personality
+  <p>Based on our assumption, personality is another dark matter of friendship.
+People tend to be more comfortable with some special types of personality, or they may be attracted with people with opposite personality.
+Thus, it is hard to determine which one is better, so it is also a subjective area left for personal choice.</p>
+  <p>In this part, we classified users in our dataset to 16 MBTI personality types according to the content of their tweets with Python library FastAI.
+We tuned the pretrained NLP model AWD_LSTM to serve our goal.
+Our training dataset is downloaded from Kaggle.
+Our reference: https://www.myersbriggs.org/my-mbti-personality-type/mbti-basics/the-16-mbtitypes.htm?bhcp=1

 <p>
 <li>Displaying unique ids of all squirrel sightings by using a list.
 Users can look through this list at https://tools-for-analytics-254001.appspot.com/squirrel/sightings.
 <p>